zhuyunz/KSkyWizard/README.md

    - Each subdirectory contains:
       - A `contents` file (the actual data file)
       - A `url` file (an ASCII file linking to the download URL)
+      - Take a note of the full path of the `contents` file, e.g., `~/.pypeit/cache/download/url/5f17ecc1fcc921d6ec01e18d931ec2f8/contents`

+   - Locate the installed version of the `processing.cfg` file.
+Note that this is typically different from where you stored cloned version of this repository.

+      ```bash
+      kskywizard --config_path
+      ```

-   - Find the path to the `contents` file, and set it as the `telgridfile` variable in `setup.cfg`, located at:
+   This will return the full path of the `procecssing.cfg` file.
+Modify the `telgridfile` variable in the file, and point it to the content path from above.

-      `/path/to/KSkyWizard/setup.cfg`

    Example: